Rozen Maiden: Plot

 In the 20th century, a legendary doll maker named Rozen created seven bisque dolls which were powered and given sentience with a gem called Rosa Mystica.
 Since then, Rozen sent the dolls away to find masters and to battle among themselves to gather each other's Rosa Mysticas; this competition is referred to as the Alice Game.
 When a doll obtains all seven, they are to become a perfect doll dubbed as Alice and will be reunited with Rozen.
 By order of creation, the seven Rozen Maidens are named Suigintou, Kanaria, Suiseiseki, Souseiseki, Shinku, Hinaichigo, and Kirakisho.

-Rozen Maiden follows Jun Sakurada, a middle school student who has withdrawn from society after suffering persecutions from his classmates.
+Rozen Maiden follows Jun Sakurada, a middle school student who has withdrawn from society after suffering persecution by his classmates.
 He is chosen to become Shinku's master and joins the Alice Game along with the other dolls masters.
 As the series progresses, Jun also becomes the master to Hinaichigo and Suiseiseki.
 After Souseiseki's Rosa Mystica is taken by Suigintou, Jun's Rozen Maidens resolve to revive her and to end the Alice Game peacefully; they later befriend Kanaria who shares their sentiments.
 However, the group is attacked by Kirakisho who absorbs Hinaichigo and traps Shinku and Suiseiseki in the N-field, a plane of consciousness which connects the universe.
 Rozen Maiden concludes with Jun preparing to enter the N-field to save the dolls.

 Rozen Maiden's plot is continued in the sequel serialization which uses the katakana title of the series.
 Inside the N-field, Jun is forced into hiding by Kirakisho and contacts an adult version of himself from an alternate world.
 The adult Jun is able to free Shinku and unite the Rozen Maidens to defeat Kirakisho.
-Kirakisho returns and successfully captures all the Rozen Maidens' masters.
-The Rozen Maidens pursue her eventually resulting in most of their defeat except Shinku and Kirakisho.
+Kirakisho returns and successfully captures all of the Rozen Maidens' masters.
+The Rozen Maidens pursue her, eventually resulting in the defeat of most of them, except Shinku and Kirakisho.
 Shinku's sympathy towards Kirakisho's loneliness convinces the latter to surrender her Rosa Mystica.
 With all seven gathered, Shinku becomes Alice.
 Using her new powers, Shinku revives her sisters and is put into a coma in return.